atmelcorp/sam-ba/README.md

 - Windows x86 32-bit (this binary can also be run on 64-bit Windows)
 - Linux x86 64-bit

-Unsupported builds can also be provided for Linux x86 32-bit and ARMv7.

 ## Directory Architecture

 - dist